richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 ## Project Overview

-This project presents a novel machine learning approach for lung cancer diagnosis using voice biomarkers, with a unique focus on **interpretable AI through surrogate modeling and a Most Representative Tree**.
+This project presents a novel machine learning approach for lung cancer diagnosis using voice biomarkers, with a unique focus on **interpretable AI through surrogate modeling**.
 The system combines the high accuracy of Random Forest classification with the transparency of decision trees, providing clinicians with both reliable predictions and understandable explanations.

 ### Key Innovation: Random Forest with Decision Tree Surrogate Framework